-Departure, series Insomnia – Hotel Noir, photography by Douglas Stockdale
+Departure (Insomnia – Hotel Noir series), photography by Douglas Stockdale –

-Well, I have competed a number of iterations on the this photograph, varing all sorts of aspects related to color and tonality.
-Sometimes you start to wonder which one is right, but then implies that you don’t know and someone else does. phooy.
-I keep making the changes until it just seems right.
+I have developed a number of iterations of this photograph, varying all sorts of aspects related to color and tonality.
+Sometimes I start to wonder which one is right, while that implies that I might not fully understand the concept I am working on.
+Which could also be true.
+I will keep making the changes until it just seems right for me.
 And I have the perogative to change my mind.
 Many times!

 I am not very happy with the crude appearance of my earlier version of this image that I posted here, so I thought that rather than leaving eveyone with that dismal image, I needed to provide one of where I seem to be ending up at.
 Or at least it is a sight better than my earlier attempts.
-It is also more consistent with the feeling I have when I pack up and get ready to return home.
+It is also more consistent with the feeling I have when I pack up and get ready to return home from an assignment.

-I am implying that Hope is in the room and related to the suitcase, but it may be the act of packing that suitcase, knowing that the packing and thus the packed suitcase is part of the process to get home and reconnected.
-So hope comes from many things, many angles and probably an openess to it and wanting to sense its presence.
+I am implying that Hope is in the room and related to the suitcase, while it may be the act of packing that suitcase that creates Hope and the eventual unpacking will be at home.
+I think Hope comes from many things, many angles and probably an openness to it and wanting to sense its presence.

 And so I continue…